Meet Our TT Pathways Instructors

 Mike Reid - B.S. in Applied Mathematics with Computer Science Emphasis and Teaching Credential from Chapman University, M.S. in Computer Science from Colorado State University.
 He has taught most levels of math, but now focuses on AP Computer Science, Mechatronics, and Internship.
 He has served as a reader for the College Board’s AP Computer Science Exam and also advises Troy's FIRST Robotics team.
-Prior to Troy he spent 9 years teaching math and computer science at University High School in Irvine.
+Mike is the Computer Science Department Chair.